diodep/ch55x_esp/README.md

 Issues
 --------------

-Baudrate range: 5859bps - 750Kbps.
+Baudrate range: 5859bps - 1.5Mbps

-Warning: Due to slow 8051-based CPU and SDCC's interrupt handler code generation policy, it can't receive properly at 1.5Mbps.

 USB endpoints are not configured as ping-pong mode, it makes it even slower.
 The real performance of this dongle is about 657Kbps, measured by esptool.

 Warning: High baudrate is not accurate at all, 115200 is the last traditional baudrate that it supports.
 For higher baudrate, please use 250Kbps, 500Kbps, 750Kbps.

 So, my advice is...
 Don't use this puppy to make USB to Serial Bridge?
 CH330, CH340, HT42B534 and GD32F150/STM32F103're better choice than CH55x series MCU.
-Optimizing this code is just like real hell working.
+Optimizing this code (by rewritten it in assembly) is just like real hell working.

 Boards